-(1) RW deals with $1^{st}$ -order effects first, in particular, Doppler shifts.
-Most treatments of SR jump to quite tiny and mysterious $2^{nd}$ -order effects (Lorentz contraction or Einstein time-dilation).
-The relawavity approach makes it easy to see the latter are just due to the former and not so mysterious.

-(2) RW uses a $(v,c\kappa)$ -dispersion-plot of frequency vs wavenumber.
-It is an oversight by both Einstein and Minkowski particularly since reciprocal space-time lattice geometry matches that of Minkowski's (x,ct) lattice.
-Students appreciate the idea of a wave-keyboard or Fourier control-panel for simplifying (x,ct) wave dynamics.

-(3) RW deals with the showstopper axiom of constant light speed c.
+- (1) RW deals with 1st-order effects first, in particular, Doppler shifts.
+Most treatments of SR jump to quite tiny and mysterious 2nd-order effects (Lorentz contraction or Einstein time-dilation).
+The relawavity approach makes it easy to see the latter are just due to the former and not so mysterious. - (2) RW uses a $(v,c\kappa)$ -dispersion-plot of frequency vs wavenumber.
+It is an oversight by both Einstein and Minkowsky particularly since reciprocal space-time lattice geometry matches that of Minkowski's (x,ct) lattice.
+Students appreciate the idea of a wave-keyboard or Fourier control-panel. - (3) RW deals with the showstopper axiom of constant light speed c.
 Critical-thinking students deserve a way to "see c" and clarify what we call Evenson's RW Axiom: All colors go c.
-(After Fig.2)

-(4) RW shows quickly how Galileo's failed velocity addition is replaced by addition of parameter $\rho{RS}$ (called rapidity), the natural log of Doppler shift ratio (R/S)= $v{RECEIVER}/v{SOURCE}$ .
-(After Fig.3)

-(5) RW provides a context for the space-proper-time approach to SR that uses the stellar aberration angle $\sigma$ as a 1st-order parameter.
+(After Fig. 2) - (4) RW shows quickly how Galileo's failed velocity addition is replaced by addition of parameter $\rho{RS}$ (called rapidity), the natural log of Doppler shift ratio (R/S)= $v{RECEIVER}/v{SOURCE}$ .
+(After Fig. 3) - (5) RW provides a context for the Epstein space-proper-time approach to SR that uses the stellar aberration angle $\sigma$ as a 1st-order parameter.
 (Also known as a waveguide k-angle.)
-(After Figs.9 - 12)

-(6) RW geometry uses phase and group wave properties to map space-time and perspace-time geometry by each phase and group wave's period, wavelength, frequency, and wavenumber dependency on parameters $\rho$ , $\sigma$ , and $\beta$ . ( $\beta$ =u/c is the relativity parameter in Standard SR.) (Table I. displays this all.)

-(7) RW wave $(v,c\kappa)$ -dependencies then derive quantum relations of Planck (1900), De-Broglie (1921), Compton and basic QM theory while giving insights into classical or semiclassical mechanics.
-This lets a student understand more deeply what is behind quantities such as energy, momentum, Hamiltonian, Lagrangian, action, and mass and lets us distinguish three kinds of mass.
-(Figs.18-22)
+(After Fig. 9-12) - (6) RW geometry uses phase and group wave properties to map space-time and per-space-time geometry by each phase and group wave's period, wavelength, frequency, and wavenumber dependency on parameters $\rho$ , $\sigma$ , and $\beta$ . ( $\beta = u/c$ is the relativity parameter in Standard SR.) (Table I displays all.) - (7) RW wave $(v,c\kappa)$ -dependencies then derive quantum relations of Planck (1900), DeBroglie (1921), Compton and basic QM theory while giving insights into classical or semiclassical mechanics.
+This helps to better understand what is behind quantities such as energy, momentum, Hamiltonian, Lagrangian, action, and mass and lets us distinguish three kinds of mass.
+(Fig. 14-18)

-It is remarkable that so much physics arises from relatively simple steps of geometric logic based upon a single axiom, namely Evenson's All colors go c, that virtually proves itself.
-(Derivation following Fig.1 and Fig.2 uses linear Doppler effects.)
-Here laser technology, unknown until after 1960, now sheds light on SR and QM theory.
+It is remarkable that this much physics can arise from relatively simple steps of geometric logic based upon a single axiom, namely Evenson's All colors go c, that can virtually prove itself.
+(Discussion following Fig. 1 and Fig. 2 involves linear Doppler effects.)
+Here laser technology that was unknown until around 1960 finally serves to shed light on SR and QM theory.

-Minkowski's plot geometry starts with Relativity Baseball Diamonds (RBD) in Figs.1, 4, and 5 that provide a top-down physics-first approach.
-Thales (600 BCE) geometric means then build upon the RBD to derive the circular-hyperbolic Trigonometric Road Maps (TRM) in Fig.7.
+Minkowski's plot geometry starts with Relativity Baseball Diamonds (RBD) in Fig. 1 and Fig. 4-5 that provide a top-down physics-first approach.
+Thales (600BCE) geometric means then build upon the RBD to derive the circular-hyperbolic Trigonometric Road Maps (TRM) in Fig. 7 that provide a bottom-up math-first approach.
+TRM are more basic and turn out to be a nice surprise to teachers helping students review trigonometry of both the circular and hyperbolic types.

-Most instructors are unaware that TRM dual circular-hyperbolic functions involve a sextet of circular functions of $\sigma$ co-equal to a sextet of hyperbolic functions of $\rho$ : $\sin\rho = \tanh\rho$ , $\tan\rho = \sinh\rho$ , $\cos\sigma = \mathrm{sech}\rho$ , $\mathrm{sec}\sigma = \cosh\rho$ , and $\csc\sigma = \mathrm{coth}\rho$ , $\mathrm{cot}\sigma = \mathrm{csch}\rho$ .
-Each of the six pairs define one or more of six SR functions in space-time (x-contraction, t-slowing, etc.) and one or more of six QM functions in per-space-time (momentum-p, Lagrangian-L, etc.).
-An alternative way to do SR uses the $\sigma$ -sextet.
+Most instructors are unaware of TRM duality of circular-hyperbolic functions with a sextet of circular functions of $\sigma$ co-equal to a sextet of hyperbolic functions of $\rho$ : $\{\sin \sigma = \tanh \rho, \tan \sigma = \sinh \rho\}$ , $\{\cos \sigma = \operatorname{sech} \rho, \sec \sigma = \cosh \rho\}$ , and $\{\csc \sigma = \coth \rho, \cot \sigma = \operatorname{csch} \rho\}$ .
+Each of the six pairs define one or more of six SR functions in space-time (x-contraction, t-slowing, etc.) and one or more of six QM functions in per-space-time (momentum- $\rho$ , Lagrangian-L, etc.).
+Epstein's approach to SR uses the $\sigma$ -sextet.